Industruino/documentation/indio.md

 You can download the library from within the Arduino libraries manager or from [this repository](https://github.com/Industruino/Indio).

-If you are using the Industruino IND.I/O product, you will need this library to access the I/O channels.
-The pins on the IDC expansion connector, the backlight pin, and the membrane panel buttons pin(s) should still be accessed in the usual way, not using the Indio library; the Indio library is only for the external I/O channels available on the green screw connectors.
+You will need this library to access the I/O channels.
+The pins on the IDC expansion connector, the backlight pin, and the membrane panel buttons should still be accessed in the usual way, not using the Indio library; the Indio library is only for the external I/O channels available on the green screw connectors.

 The Indio board uses an I2C expander for the I/O channels so we also need the Wire library.
 ```